flectra-hq/flectra/doc/reference/views.rst

 Semantic components
 -------------------

-Semantic components tie into and allow interaction with the Odoo system.
+Semantic components tie into and allow interaction with the Flectra system.
 Available semantic components are:

 ``button``
-  call into the Odoo system, similar to :ref:`list view buttons
+  call into the Flectra system, similar to :ref:`list view buttons
   <reference/views/list/button>`.
 In addition, the following attribute can be
   specified: